 This modern-style cafe is about a 35-minute walk and across the River Danube from the Fisherman's Bastion in Budapest, Hungary.
 There are so many important sites to see along the way (like St. Stephen's Basilica), that we recommend walking it if you have time.
 It is also conveniently just down the road from West Station (the main railway terminal in Budapest), so if you're already over there, make sure you swing by for a sugary treat or two.

 The Box Donut does have higher prices than many of the traditional Hungarian places in the area, but we think it's 100% worth it.
-And apparently so do the 300 people on Trip Advisor who have given this place 4.5 gold stars!
+And apparently so do the hundreds of people on Trip Advisor who have given this place 4.5 gold stars!

 My favorite place for breakfast in the city.
 It's a tiny little restaurant (with barely room for 2 people to sit inside) so plan on grabbing your bagel and finding a place to sit outside.
 I'd recommend their avocado and soft cooked egg, or the one with roasted tomatoes and a thick layer of cream cheese.